bootphon/ABX-accent/README.rst

 - `Splits data`
-  test and dev sets consist in two hours of speech within 12 speakers including six Females and six Males.
+  test and dev sets consist in two hours of speech within 12 speakers including six Females and six Males using for ABx and 2minutes from each speaker for adapt.
   All the data from the other speakers is included into the train set.

 - `Forced Alignment
   <https://docs.cognitive-ml.fr/abkhazia/abkhazia_force_align.html>`_